nathangeffen/cagl/docs/userguide.md

 			              CAG_NO_FREE_FUNC);
 ```

 Then we would not have to rewrite our comparison function, but we would have to manage the memory of each entry.
-By now you should be understanding the differences between the container declaration and definition macros as well as the parameters they accept.
+By now you are hopefully understanding the differences between the container declaration and definition macros as well as the parameters they accept.

 Here's our code to populate the dictionary: